Borderline (1980 film): Plot

-Other USBP Agents find the Jackson's and the Mexican boy's bodies of Jackson later in the morning.
+Jackson's and the Mexican boy's bodies are found by USBP Agents where Hotchkiss had hidden them.
 Agent Fantes discovers some fresh tomatoes near the bodies and Agent Maynard notices military style boot prints with odd markings on the soles among the footprints at the crime scene.
-An Agent's professional skills include "sign-cutting," knowing how to examine, analyze and interpret tracks and marks made in the ground, a skill used to track illegal border crossings, and his suspicion is aroused.
+A Patrol Agent's professional skills include "sign-cutting," knowing how to examine, analyze and interpret tracks and marks made in the ground, a skill used to track illegal border crossings, and his suspicion is aroused.
 Maynard has Fantes take the tomatoes to a university's agriculture department for analysis.
 Meanwhile Maynard and Fantes start checking the trails in the hills that the smugglers use to bring in illegal aliens and drugs.
 They find the same military boot prints along a trail where a USBP electronic ground sensor has been dug up and disabled.
 Hotchkiss, running a sophisticated and highly profitable alien smuggling operation, is a former U.S. Marine who had been trained on such equipment while in the Marine Corps.
 He had discovered the sensor and had disabled it on a prior smuggling run.

-After Jackson's funeral Maynard tells his boss, I&NS Commissioner Malcolm Wallace, about his suspicions.
+After Jackson's funeral Maynard tells his boss, INS Commissioner Malcolm Wallace, about his suspicions.
 Wallace cautions him to proceed carefully, so Maynard begins his own investigation with Fantes's assistance.
 Maynard had found a San Diego address on a piece of paper in the murdered Mexican boy's clothes, and so goes there to discover the boy's mother, Elena Morales, working as a nanny at a well-to-do family's home.
 He takes her to the morgue to identify her son's remains and then asks for her help to find the killers.
 Elena agrees, so Maynard goes undercover posing as her cousin.
 They cross into Mexico and she introduces him to an alien smuggler in Tijuana who had brought her over the border when she last crossed.
 This smuggler is Hotchkiss's partner in Mexico.
-Maynard's physical features are such that he can pass for Mexican, but he cannot speak Spanish well, and so Elena tells the smuggler that her cousin is simple minded and doesn't talk much.
+Maynard's physical features are such that he can pass for Mexican, but he does not speak Spanish fluently, and so Elena tells the smuggler that her cousin is simple minded and doesn't talk much.

 Elena pays the smuggler with money Maynard gave her, and they are smuggled across the border into the United States along with a group of thirty other migrants.
 Maynard hears the smuggler guiding them mention "the Marine who runs things" to Elena, but then the group is ambushed by bandits.
 Maynard and Elena escape unharmed but lose their chance to encounter the ringleader (Hotchkiss) and walk on towards the suburbs of San Diego.
 He drives Elena home and thanks her for helping, saying that if she stops by his office next week, he will try to help her straighten out her U.S. immigration status.